LASER-UMASS/SBIR-ReplicationPackage/artifact_documentation/README.md

 <img src="images/figure4-replicated.png"/>

-**This replicates the results presented in the Figure-4 of the paper.**
+**This replicates the results presented in the Figure 4 of the paper.**

 #### Figure 5: Blues vs Vanilla BLUiR.